Marcos Alonso's idol Tsiartas reveals secrets behind Chelsea wing-back's incredible goalscoring prowess | Goal.com

 "A kid who looked like he was going to play football, no doubt,” Tsiartas says.
 “Of course, no one could have foreseen how he would get to this top level that he’s at right now, as he was too young, but he seemed to carry on the family tradition.

-"A child who was constantly asking, beyond free-kicks, he wanted to learn, always taking notice, always listening, always trying to get anything he could by everyone who could provide.
+"A child who was constantly asking, beyond free kicks, he wanted to learn, always taking notice, always listening, always trying to get anything he could from anyone who could provide it.
 And obviously, he did not fail; he is an accomplished footballer, excelling at the very top level."

 Primarily, Alonso is a defender but no coach would pass up his goalscoring prowess.
-Lampard might need to make more use of his left-sided weapon in his bid to finish among the Premier League top four.
+Chelsea manager Frank Lampard might need to make more use of his left-sided weapon in his bid to finish among the Premier League top four.